WejsoneKKEU/bombocraft-plots/README.md

 # 🏘️ Powerful and fully open-source plot's plugin!

 ---
 The original author of this code is @Vetther.
-Due to the project's potential, EternalCode has decided to continue maintaining the project.
+Due to the project's potential, EternalCode has decided to recode the project.